sysadmin-info/sysadmin.info.pl/content/en/blog/kevin-mitnick-talks-about-security-in-it.md

 ---
-title: "Kevin Mitnick talks about security in IT"
+title: Kevin Mitnick talks about security in IT
 date: 2019-11-05T21:48:12+00:00
-description: "Kevin Mitnick talks about security in IT"
+description: Kevin Mitnick talks about security in IT
 draft: false
 hideToc: false
 enableToc: true